 To establish the sample size and the sample distribution, guidance from the applied Gold Standard methodology was applied relating to both the Carbon Monitoring Survey (i.e. minimum of 100 households) and the Usage Survey (i.e. at least 30 households per age group).
 As per the guidance, to ensure conservativeness, participants in a user survey with technologies in the first year of use (age 0 to 1) must have technologies that have been in use on average longer than 0.5 years.
 The BUS covering VPA-1 and VPA-2 approached a sample of 272 households, of which 252 were reached and interviewed.
 This includes 5 households that were reached by phone by the Usage Survey to meet the minimum age group requirement.
 From these, 222 relate to VPA-1 households, with the remaining 30 households being interviewed for age group 8 relevant for VPA-2, which covers the implementation relevant for VPA-2.
 28 of these were interviewed through the BUS and a further 2 households through the Usage Survey to meet the minimum age group requirement.
 This is in line with the age group requirement * 30 households = 30 households minimum threshold.

 The BUS 2018 covered all nine provinces that have become intervention areas of the VPA-2.
 However, since VPA-2 only recently started (02/01/2017) and the BUS was planned to be implemented in Q3 of 2017, the BUS could not cover a full set of surveys targeting age group 1 biodigesters as the Gold Standard defines an age group as operational for at least 6 months.
-For this reason, the first MP for VPA-2 relates to the BUS results covering the age groups that could be surveyed for the purpose of VPA-1.
+For conservativeness, however, the first MP for VPA-2 relates to the BUS results covering the age group 8 that covers the period June 2016 to May 2017.

+The distribution of respondent sample for each province, and each year of use, is described in Table 9.

+Table 9: BUS 2018 random sample size selection and geographical distribution (Age group 8 only is applicable to this MR)